todo-make-username/php-data-object-utilities/README.md

 When hydrating an object, the data that is passed in is not always the type you need.
 So I will try and convert it for you behind the scenes.

 **Conversion Notes:**
-* There is an optional conversion attribute `#[Conversion(strict: bool)]` available for you to use.
-It is used for disabling strict conversions (which is on by default).
-For most types the value before must loosely match the value after: `'123' == 123` (str to int).
-When it doesn't, a `ConversionException` is thrown.
-When strict is off, it will attempt to convert like it normally does, but doesn't check for loose equivalence afterwards.
-So `'123abc'` will convert, without errors, to `123`.
-For bool values, it will use the truthy value if `filter_var` fails to convert.
 * Bools use PHP's `filter_var` to convert common bool strings.
 When used with a default value, checkbox values in forms becomes very simple to manage.
 * Arrays can be converted from string.
 I know, I'm so helpful.
 Any string that can be parsed from json will be converted to an array.
 In addition, if that fails, it will attempt to convert from csv.
 This can lead to weird things if it was not supposed to be converted from csv.
 	* **Probable Future Feature:** This might stop being an automatic conversion and will require a hydration attribute instead, but for now, it is automatic cause I like it.